Rob Woodhouse

 Robert Woodhouse (born 23 June 1966) is an Australian former competition swimmer who specialised in medley swimming.
-He is now a prominent sports agent and company director.
+He is now a sports agent and company director.
 Woodhouse and Brendon Smith are the only Australian men to have won an Olympic medal in an individual medley event.
 He was awarded the Australian Sports Medal in 2000.

 Biography

 Woodhouse was educated at Melbourne's Scotch College, Swinburne University (BBus), and Victoria University (MBA).

 Representing the Australian swimming team, he competed at the 1984 Summer Olympics in Los Angeles and the 1988 Summer Olympics in Seoul, as well as the Commonwealth Games in Brisbane (1982), Edinburgh (1986), and Auckland (1990).
 He was an Australian Institute of Sport (AIS) scholarship holder.
 His sister Susie was also an AIS scholarship holder.
 He is also the uncle of Susie's children, David and Emma McKeon, who are also Olympic swimmers.

+He later served as General Manager of the London Roar professional swim club in the International Swimming League from 2019 to 2022.